 - The encoder is in the incorrect position.
 When the film is threaded down the forming tube, it is necessary to move the position of the encoder.
 It is common for the encoder to be left in an incorrect position after a film change procedure.

-5) Servo Drive Shuts Down
+5) Servo Drive Troubleshooting: Shut Downs

 If the Servo Drive shuts down it is typically due to normal wear and tear and would need to be replaced.
 It is important to note, however, that a plant needs to have adequate air flow or the servo motor will have a thermal overload reading and shut down.
 In a hot facility, for example, it is possible for the servo to have an overload problem every 30 minutes.
 Making sure your temperature and air flow is conducive for proper running of the vertical bagger.